Satisfactory-Clips-Archive/Media-Search-Archive/app/native-clip-needed.md

 - [ ] yt-7V4UPiBOshY,491.14,533.84 - Q&A: Is there regional pricing on the Epic Games Store?
 - [ ] yt-7V4UPiBOshY,533.84,558.4 - Q&A: Is the Epic Games Store DRM-free?
 - [ ] yt-7V4UPiBOshY,558.4,612.98 - Q&A: What about the security breaches in the past with Epic?
-- [x] yt-7V4UPiBOshY,612.98,643.72 - Q&A: What are the payment options for the Epic Games Store?
 - [ ] yt-7V4UPiBOshY,643.72,660.88 - Community FYI: Your Community Manager is unprofessional, you should be ashamed

 ## 2018-12-25